BAPTISMs, weddings & Funerals

 The Celebration and Blessing of Marriage

-The love between two people becoming one is evidence of God’s self-giving love for all.
-St John on the Mountain joyfully celebrates opposite and same sex couples who enter into a life-long unions and desire the blessing of God and the support of the Church to help them fulfill the vows they make.
+The love between two people who are becoming one is evidence of God’s self-giving love for all.
+St John on the Mountain joyfully celebrates opposite and same sex couples who enter into a life-long unions and desires the blessing of God and the support of the Church to help them fulfill the vows they make.

 Our part of the mountain is a wonderful place to exchange vows and celebrate marriage!
 Many couples have honored us over the years by having their sacred ceremony at our church, and our Parish Hall has hosted stunning receptions.

 Couples thinking about celebrating their marriage at SJOTM should meet with Dave+ as a first step before plans for the ceremony are made.
-A minimum of three months is generally required to prepare for the ceremony.
 Couples attend three hour-and-a-half long pre-marital meetings, followed by a rehearsal.
 It is expected that couples will regularly participate in Sunday worship as part of their preparation.

 The Burial of the Dead